 - How to watch Star Trek in order

-Interestingly, we also see a United Federation of Planets Flag with only six stars - is the Federation no more in this time period?
+Above is the first official Star Trek: Discovery season 3 trailer.
+In it we get our first look at the crew of the Discovery exploring the 32nd century, but we also see a United Federation of Planets Flag with only six stars - is the Federation no more in this time period?
 Could they be the 'ghosts' Book refers to in the trailer?

 It also looks like Burnham is spending a long time in her search to find "that domino that tipped over and started all of this."
 Early in the trailer we see Burnham change her hair and appearance, suggesting that her adventures may take months, or even years.